-- 5.57.
+5.57.
 Particular consideration should be given to chemistry control during reprocessing.
-Some of the most important process parameters that could affect the criticality safety measures include acidity, concentration and/or density, purity of additives, temperature, contact area (i.e. during mixing of materials), flow rates and quantities of reagents.
-Loss of control of any of these process parameters could lead to a range of unfavourable changes, such as the following: - (a) Increased concentration of fissile nuclides (by precipitation, colloid formation or extraction); - (b) Unplanned separation of plutonium and uranium; - (c) Carry-over of uranium and plutonium into the raffinate stream ; - (d) Incomplete dissolution of fissile material. - 5.58.
+Some of the most important process parameters that could affect the criticality safety measures include acidity, concentration, density, purity of additives, temperature, contact area (i.e. during mixing of materials), flow rates and quantities of reagents.
+Loss of control of any of these process parameters could lead to a range of unfavourable changes, such as the following:

+- (a) Increased concentration of fissile nuclides (e.g. by precipitation, colloid formation or extraction); - (b) Unplanned separation of plutonium and uranium; - (c) Carryover of uranium and plutonium into the raffinate stream11; - (d) Incomplete dissolution of fissile material.

+5.58.
 The potential for the changes described in para.
 5.57 to affect criticality safety should be considered in the criticality safety assessment.
-The selection of suitable safety measures will vary depending on the details of the process and include the following: - (a) Monitoring of the concentration of fissile nuclides (e.g. in-line neutron monitoring, chemical sampling); - (b) Monitoring of flow rates and temperatures; - (c) Testing of acidity and quality control of additives. - 5.59.
-The effectiveness and reliability of the safety measures that are applied should be considered as part of the criticality safety assessment.
-The process flowsheet required by para.
-6.153 of SSR-4 [2] helps in determining the response and sensitivity of the facility to changes in the process parameters, control parameters and safety parameters.
-This information should be used to ensure that the safety measures applied are able to respond quickly enough to detect, correct or terminate unsafe conditions and prevent a criticality accident.
-Time lags in process control should be considered in maintaining chemistry control.
+The selection of suitable safety measures will vary depending on the details of the process and include the following:

+- Monitoring of the concentration of fissile nuclides (e.g. in-line neutron monitoring, chemical sampling); - (b) Monitoring of flow rates and temperatures; - (c) Testing of acidity and quality control of additives.

-&lt;sup>10 A raffinate stream is the liquid stream that remains after the solutes from the original liquid are removed through contact with an immiscible liquid.
+11 A raffinate stream is the liquid stream that remains after the solutes from the original liquid are removed through contact with an immiscible liquid.